Skar0/spore/README.md

 For the full BDD approach, the `input_path` argument must be the path to a file `data.txt` generated by `create_parity_automata.sh`.
-This file contains a list of input atomic propositions as first line, a list of output atomic propositions in the second line and then as many lines as there are parity automata generated by `ltl2tgba`, called in `create_parity_automata.sh`.
-Those last lines lead are paths to their respective automaton files.
+This file contains a list of input atomic propositions as first line, a list of output atomic propositions in the second line, and then as many lines as there are parity automata generated by `ltl2tgba`, which correspond to the paths to their respective automaton files.

 Since SPORE is meant to be used for LTL realizability, the output of the tool is `REALIZABLE` if the LTL formula used to generate the input game is realizable, and `UNREALIZABLE` if it is not.